viadee/vPAV/docs/README.md

 	</settings>
 </rule>
 ```
-By specifying either **en** or **de** in the settings, you can choose tgt use either German or English as language for your visual output report.
+By specifying either **en** or **de** in the settings, you can choose to use either German or English as language for your visual output report.
 By leaving it blank, the validator grabs your systems locale and provides either German or English as default.
-Due tgt some refactoring, more languages can be added in the future by providing language files with the corresponding translations.
+Due to some refactoring, more languages can be added in the future by providing language files with the corresponding translations.

 ## Output